 Walls, ceiling, base plate and cantilever floor of the chase should be insulated.
 Vapor and air infiltration barriers should be installed in the chase as per regional codes for the rest of the home.
-Additionally, Hearth & Home Technologies recommends that the inside surfaces be sheetrocked and taped (or the use of an equivalent method) for maximum air tightness.
+Additionally, Hearth & Home Technologies recommends that the inside surfaces be sheetrocked and taped for maximum air tightness.